Star City (amusement park): Attractions

-Prior to the 2019 fire, 70 percent of the facilities of Star City were covered and air-conditioned.
+Before the 2019 fire, 70 per cent of the facilities of Star City were covered and air-conditioned.
 The amusement park introduced various types of rides and attractions in the Philippines.
 It hosted the double-deck carousel, 360-degree-loop roller coaster (the Zyklon Loop), and water log ride (the Jungle Splash) in the country.
 It hosted Snow World, the largest permanent ice entertainment area in the country, which featured ice carvings, a snow play area and the country's longest ice slide.
 Another attraction in the amusement park was the inverted roller coaster Star Flyer, which opened in 2007 and was marketed as the first inverted coaster in the Philippines.

 Star City hosts the Giant Star Wheel Ferris wheel.
 It has 32 air-conditioned gondolas, each seating up to six persons.
 In 2012, it was said to be the tallest Ferris wheel in the Philippines.
 Conflicting reports credit it with a height of 60 m and 62.5 m tall.

-Within the amusement park complex are the Aliw and Star Theaters, with a combined seating capacity of 2,125, as well as the headquarters of Manila Broadcasting Company.
+The Aliw and Star Theaters, with a combined seating capacity of 2,125, are located within the amusement park complex, which also houses the headquarters of Manila Broadcasting Company (later MBC Media Group).

-The amusement park has 25 operating rides upon its reopening in February 2022.
+The amusement park has 25 operating rides and six attractions.

+Future

+The Elizalde family's lease on the property where Star City is located is due to expire in 2026.
+The Philippine government has indicated that it would sell the property as part of efforts by the administration of President Bongbong Marcos to raise revenue by disposing of state assets.
+The Department of Finance estimates that proceeds from the property's sale could amount to P15 billion.